 4. CONCLUSION

-The study demonstrates that incorporating 10% soybean oil into the diet of Thai koi (Anabas testudineus) significantly improves growth performance, feed utilization efficiency, survivability, and overall yield in pond culture.
+The study demonstrates that incorporating 10% soybean oil into the diet of Thai koi (A. testudineus) significantly improves growth performance, feed utilization efficiency, survivability, and overall yield in pond culture.
 Additionally, body composition analysis revealed higher crude lipid and crude protein deposition with increasing dietary lipids.
 These findings suggest that a 10% inclusion of soybean oil in a practical diet is optimal for enhancing the productivity and profitability of Thai koi farming in pond-based systems.

 DISCLAIMER (ARTIFICIAL INTELLIGENCE)